-- data collected (based on sensors but also on human input) are limited in their accuracy (static) - during data annotation, quality could be compromised due to the incorporation of incorrect labels or incorrectly annotated area (static) - the inclusion of non-realistic examples during data augmentation could affect dataset quality by generating data that do not make sense and change the complete meaning in a sample (static and dynamic) - MD1 Model mismatch: the model does not fully cover the requirements (static) - MD2 Model Bias inherently induced by the chosen model (static) - MD3 (Hyper) Parameters mismatch of parameters chosen in modelling (static) - MD4 incorrect error rate (dynamic)

-MD5 the probability of failing is intrinsic to an ML model: The system is not able to ensure the complete correctness of an ML module out put in the user environment where unexpec ted input occurs sporadically (dynamic)

-MD6 Lack of interpretability (static)

-MTV1 Incompleteness: Due to the large input space, it is difficult to test or approximate all possi ble inputs(the unknown is never tested).
+- the inclusion of non-realistic examples during data augmentation could affect dataset quality by generating data that do not make sense and change the complete meaning in a sample (static and dynamic) - MD1 Model mismatch: the model does not fully cover the requirements (static) - MD2 Model Bias inherently induced by the chosen model (static) - MD3 (Hyper) Parameters mismatch of parameters chosen in modelling (static) - MD4 incorrect error rate (dynamic) - MD5 the probability of failing is intrinsic to an ML model: The system is not able to ensure the complete correctness of an ML module output in the user environment where unexpected input occurs sporadically (dynamic) - MD6 Lack of interpretability (static) - MTV1 Incompleteness: Due to the large input space, it is difficult to test or approximate all possible inputs (the unknown is never tested).
 This way, the ML model only encounters a finite number of test samples and the actual operational risk is an empirical quantity of the test set.
-Thus, the operational risk may be much larger than the identifiable actual risk for the test set, not being representative of the real-world operation performance (dynamic)

-MTV2 Non-representative distribution of test set (mirroring deficiencies DM1-4) (static and dynamic)

-MDY1 Differences in computation platforms:

-Deploying a model into a device can result

-in computation limitations and compatibility

-issues across platforms, requiring

-adaptations potentially invalidating testing and verification results (static)

-- MDY2 Operational environment: Differences between the operational environment and data used for model development and testing, can lead to different/new inputs that affect the output produced, (dynamic) e.g. by - failure of one of the subsystems that provide inputs to the deployed ML model, - · deliberate actions of an adversary; - changes in the underlying processes to which the data are related (changes on the environment or on the way people or other systems behave)

-MDY3 Non detection of potentially incorrect outputs (dynamic)

-MDY4 Newdata/Continuouslearning.
-This hazardonly considers the case of online learning (i.e., systems that continue to learn parameters and train the model during operation).
-Despite the fact that the incorporation of new data from the real operation domain suggests improving the model performance, since new data are added to the model training, the dataset distri bution could be biased and it is no longer super vised, susceptible to result in lower model per formance in scenarios that are no longer as frequent on the new data (e.g., a self-driving vehicle that was trained before operation on an adequate distributed dataset is now operating only at dark scenarios; for this case, the model could start to be optimized for dark conditions and to behave less accurate in the remaining day time scenarios). (dynamic)
+Thus, the operational risk may be much larger than the identifiable actual risk for the test set, not being representative of the real-world operation performance (dynamic) - MTV2 Non-representative distribution of test set (mirroring deficiencies DM1-4) (static and dynamic) - MDY1 Differences in computation platforms: Deploying a model into a device can result in computation limitations and compatibility issues across platforms, requiring adaptations potentially invalidating testing and verification results (static) - MDY2 Operational environment: Differences between the operational environment and data used for model development and testing, can lead to different/new inputs that affect the output produced, (dynamic) e.g. by - \circ failure of one of the subsystems that provide inputs to the deployed ML model, - deliberate actions of an adversary; - changes in the underlying processes to which the data are related (changes on the environment or on the way people or other systems behave) - MDY3 Non detection of potentially incorrect outputs (dynamic) - MDY4 New data/Continuous learning.
+This hazard only considers the case of online learning (i.e., systems that continue to learn parameters and train the model during operation).
+Despite the fact that the incorporation of new data from the real operation domain suggests improving the model performance, since new data are added to the model training, the dataset distribution could be biased and it is no longer supervised, susceptible to result in lower model performance in scenarios that are no longer as frequent on the new data (e.g., a self-driving vehicle that was trained before operation on an adequate distributed dataset is now operating only at dark scenarios; for this case, the model could start to be optimized for dark conditions and to behave less accurate in the remaining day time scenarios). (dynamic)

-Thus, adverse conditions for classifier components are induced by any of the dynamic hazards in the above lists, and results of Al-based classifiers can only be trusted, if both the static hazards have been addressed at design time, and the dynamic hazards are controlled at run-time.
+Thus, adverse conditions for classifier components are induced by any of the dynamic hazards in the above lists, and results of AI-based classifiers can only be trusted, if both the static hazards have been addressed at design time, and the dynamic hazards are controlled at run-time.

-The quality requirements enforcing consistency between the actually observed types and distributions of objects, and those used in training data, entails the need for regular over-the-air updates of Albased classifier components.
+The quality requirements enforcing consistency between the actually observed types and distributions of objects, and those used in training data, entails the need for regular over-the-air updates of AI-based classifier components.
 Processes must be established which monitor any statistically relevant deviations between actually observed data and data used during training, as well as monitoring for new types of objects requiring updates to the ontology.
 This need is well understood, as documented by numerous projects addressing the Devops cycles, leading to what is now called the MLOps cycle.